adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - Recent works have started exploring the use of Neural Networks for 3D Semantic Segmentation[53, 16, 32].

+###### [Multilayer Perceptron]

-Qi et al. [53] propose a Multilayer Perceptron(MLP) architecture that extracts a global feature vectorfrom a 3D point cloud of 1m3 physical size and processeseach point using the extracted feature vector and additionalpoint level transformations.
+- Qi et al. [53] propose a Multilayer Perceptron(MLP) architecture
+	-  that extracts a global feature vector from a 3D point cloud of $$1m^3$$ physical size
+	-  and processes each point using the extracted feature vector and additional point level transformations.

 Their method operatesat the point level and thus inherently provides a fine-grainedsegmentation.